Meet Instagram Reels, the new TikTok alternative

 Cool effects, an impressive music library, and an array of features for creating quick, viral video content.
 Did you think we were talking about TikTok?
-Today, we’ll actually be discussing Facebook Inc’s recent TikTok challenger, coming soon to Instagram!
+Today, we’ll actually be discussing Facebook Inc’s TikTok challenger, Instagram Reels!

-Say hello to the newest addition to the social media space—Instagram Reels!
-A short video creating/publishing add-on to the Instagram Stories feature, set to roll out this August in the US.
-This time, Facebook is making the executive decision to introduce Reels as an add-on feature to Instagram, tied to the Stories feature, and has been careful not to repeat the mistakes of the past.
+Rolled out in August 2020 in the US, Facebook introduced the video-first feature 'Reels' as an add-on feature to Instagram, tied to the Stories feature, and has been careful not to repeat the mistakes of the past.
 We’re looking at you, Lasso!

 Reels first began testing back in November 2019, with Brazil as the first country to get access.
 A few months down the line, Reels was released in France and Germany, and in July 2020 it was released in India—just around the time when the Indian government issued a ban on the TikTok application.